 Is there a way to travel between campuses without my own car?

-Alcohol is not allowed in any public area, including lounges, bathrooms and hallways by any person, regardless of age, in any residence halls.
 Any resident who is of legal drinking age (21) may consume alcohol in the privacy of his/her room or suite in Philippi, Robie Andrews, Anderson, and Upperclass residence halls only.
 No under-age person is allowed to have alcohol or alcohol containers in their possession, or in their room, at any time in any of USM's residence halls.
-Please see the Residence Hall Policies for details.
+Please see the Policy Guide for Campus Living for details.

 What if none of my questions were answered here?